Safe Haven Metal #1 Trusted Gold IRA Provider

 American Eagle Gold Proof Coin

-The proof eagle coin is a special type of coin.
+The proof eagle coin is a special type of gold eagle coin.
 Produced by the United States Mint from 22-karat gold and features a frosted design on a mirror-like surface.
 Incredibly, done solely by die cast.
 The proof eagle coin is in high demand, by collectors and those wishing to diversify their portfolio alike.

 Proof eagle coins are available in various sizes and designs.
 Including each of the eagles, gold eagle, silver eagle, platinum eagle and palladium eagle.
 Due to limited production and high demand causes these beauties sell for a premium cost.